 This quick service restaurant serves traditional British food, including Shepherd’s Pie.
 With a rustic tavern vibe, it is also known for its signature Great Feast, which features salad, smoked chicken, spare ribs and corn on the cob.
 It’s enough for four people!

 A meal at Three Broomsticks is definitely on our list of 33 Things Not to Miss at Wizarding World of Harry Potter!

 Located in the back of the Three Broomsticks is Hog’s Head pub.
 Enter this pub and be welcomed by a giant hog’s head mounted on the wall behind the bar.
 Be careful and watch closely because he might snarl at you!

-At the bar, grab a Butterbeer, Pumpkin Juice or imported beers and specialty mixed drinks with a magical twist.
+At the bar, grab a Butterbeer, Pumpkin Juice, Firewhisky or imported beers and specialty mixed drinks with a magical twist.

 Dine in the Fantastic 4’s hightech headquarters!
 This quick service eatery serves up Italian favorites such as pizza, spaghetti and meatball subs.

 Kids will love this fun atmosphere and the chance to meet some of their favorite Marvel characters.
 Located in Marvel Super Hero Island.

 Hop On Pop Ice Cream Shop

 If you love everything Dr. Seuss, then grab some sweet treats at this ice cream parlor in Seuss Landing.
 Sundae On A Stick is among the most popular items.